Friday, May 18, 2007

 I go through all this in the hope you'll intuitively sense that I'm not whistling Dixie about oral composition.
 I know what I'm talking about.
 And I've written enough good poems to know what the moment of poetry feels like and what the differences are between the two modes of composition.

-The shorter poems are antiphonal, as that is the first form that intuitively came to us.
+Many of the poems are antiphonal, as that is the first form that intuitively came to us.
 It makes sense since it is the very first form of poetry, the one we used when in a tribal state.
 An oral scholar once said to me that what we were doing was not oral poetry, as though he expected us to speak in the single-voiced dactyl hexameter phrases of Homer, which is a very late oral form specifically linked to the Greek language.

 But if Homer were alive today in America, his phrasing and rhythms would be very much like ours.
 In fact I believe he would high-five me.
 I also suspect that if Homer were to come back today and sing his blind miraculous songs, most of our poets would give him a tin cup and some pencils and lead him to the nearest street corner.